ikmb/exome-seq/docs/output.md

 All outputs, by default, will be written into the folder "results" (or other path specified via `--outdir`).
 Within this folder, you will find the following:

-* One of more "patient" folders, named after the "patient" provided through the samplesheet.
+* One of more "patient" folders, named after the "patient" provided through the sample sheet.
 Within each patient folder, there will be one folder per sample associated with that patient and therein the CRAM files, variant calls and effect predictions (divided by tools).
-If tumor-normal pairs were provided, an additional folder with relevant pairwise calling results will be present.
+If tumor-normal pairs were provided, additional folder with relevant pairwise calling results will be present.
+The exact structure depends on the processing tools requested.

 * A folder "pipeline_info" containing basic information about this pipeline run, such as run time, the workflow graph etc.